rust-lang/rustc-perf/triage/README.md

 - rylev
 - pnkfelix

-Tuesday afternoon in North America is a good time to do it because This Week in Rust (see below) is usually published on Wednesday, US time, and so it means the PR to include the triage details in TWiR can be merged shortly before publication.
+Monday evening to Tuesday afternoon in North America is a good time to do it because This Week in Rust (see below) is usually published on Wednesday, US time, and so it means the PR to include the triage details in TWiR can be merged shortly before publication.
 This time is also shortly before the weekly Rust compiler meeting, where the results are looked at.

 ## Generating the Report